 Emma then.
 Jane now.
 A device that worked well here and even melded the two when it was right to do so.
-An austere technocratic architecturally-renowned house in London the setting for this psycho-drama.
+An austere techno-architectural renowned house in London the setting for this psycho-drama.
 Soon a Ron Howard movie.

 The Swans of Fifth Avenue, Melanie Benjamin

 Dominick Dunne genre.
 Gossipy.
 Juicy.
 Dishy fiction.
 Truman Capote’s relationship with Babe & Bill Paley.
 As well as other upper Fifth Avenue social x-rays of the 50’s-70’s.
 Capote’s “swans”, besides Babe Paley were his gaggle of women who traded on their looks to snag the richest most powerful old men of their time.
-Superficial.
-Lonely.
-Materialistic.
-Narcissistic.
-All of that.
+It’s a searing look at their superficial, materialistic, narcissistic, lonely lives.
 Name dropping on every page.
 Pamela Harriman.
 C.Z.
 Guest.
 Great fun.